quid/refraction/packages/theme/README.md

 ### `textStyles`

-This utility will provide a set of CSS class names to style a text according to the Quid UI guidelines.
+This utility will provide a set of CSS-in-JS compatible rules to style a text according to the Quid UI guidelines.

 The available styles are: